dbosak01/sassy/README.md

 ### Getting Help

-If you need help with the **sassy** family of packages, the first best place to turn to is the [r-sassy](http://www.r-sassy.org) web site.
+If you need help with the **sassy** family of packages, the best place to turn to is the [r-sassy](http://www.r-sassy.org) web site.
 This web site offers many examples, and full documentation on every function.